Unified discontinuous Galerkin scheme for a large class of elliptic equations: Test problems

 With this first test problem we establish a simple baseline that the following tests build upon.
 It is reduced to the absolute essentials to illustrate the basic concepts of the scheme.
 We solve a flat-space Poisson equation~\eqref{eq:poisson} in two dimensions for the analytic solution

 on a rectilinear domain $\Omega=[0,1]^2$.
 The domain is illustrated in \cref{fig:poisson_domain}.
-To obtain the solution~\eqref{eq:prodofsin} numerically we choose the fixed-source~$\dgf(\bm{x})=2\pi^2\sin{(\pi x)}\sin{(\pi y)}$, select homogeneous Dirichlet boundary conditions ${u^\mathrm{b}=0}$, and solve the strong compact DG-discretized problem~\eqref{eq:dg_op_compact_strong} with~${C=1}$.
-This essentially means we invert the matrix depicted in \cref{fig:compact_operator} and apply it to the discretization of the fixed-source~$\dgf(\bm{x})$.
+To obtain the solution~\eqref{eq:prodofsin} numerically we choose the fixed source~$\dgf(\bm{x})=2\pi^2\sin{(\pi x)}\sin{(\pi y)}$, select homogeneous Dirichlet boundary conditions ${u^\mathrm{b}=0}$, and solve the strong compact DG-discretized problem~\eqref{eq:dg_op_compact_strong} with~${C=1}$.
+This essentially means we invert the matrix depicted in \cref{fig:compact_operator} and apply it to the discretization of the fixed source~$\dgf(\bm{x})$.
 Instead of inverting the matrix directly we employ the iterative elliptic solver of the \spectre{} code~\cite{spectre} presented in~\ccite{ellsolver}.
 However, note that the technology we use to solve the DG-discretized problem is not relevant for the purpose of this article, since the matrix equation has a unique solution.
 Assuming the matrix equation is solved to sufficient precision, \cref{eq:errnorm} quantifies the discretization error of the DG scheme.

 We solve the problem on a series of uniformly and isotropically refined domains and present the convergence of the discretization error in \cref{fig:poisson_convergence}.
-Under h-refinement the scheme recovers optimal~$\mathcal{O}(h^{P+1})$-convergence, where $P$ denotes the polynomial degree of the elements.
-It also recovers the odd-order superconvergence feature expected for the antisymmetric problem~\eqref{eq:prodofsin}.\footnote{See also Fig.~7.9 in~\ccite{HesthavenWarburton}.} Under p-refinement the scheme recovers exponential convergence.
-The exponential convergence scale~$\tau_p$ is modulated by the superconvergence feature and its mean increases linearly with the h-refinement level.
+Under $h$~refinement the scheme recovers optimal $\mathcal{O}(h^{P+1})$~convergence, where $P$ denotes the polynomial degree of the elements.
+It also recovers the odd-order superconvergence feature expected for the antisymmetric problem~\eqref{eq:prodofsin}.\footnote{See also Fig.~7.9 in~\ccite{HesthavenWarburton}.} Under $p$~refinement the scheme recovers exponential convergence.
+The exponential convergence scale~$\tau_p$ is modulated by the superconvergence feature and its mean increases linearly with the $h$-refinement level.